-Additionally, the bill introduces new provisions that prevent the department from filing or joining motions to terminate parental rights solely based on a parent's incarceration or the child's status as an Indian child.
-It also allows the court to grant adoption without a separate petition if certain conditions are met, ensuring that the adoption process aligns with the requirements of the Adoption Act while providing a timeline for counseling and preparation for the child prior to adoption.
+Additionally, the bill introduces new provisions that prevent the department from filing a motion to terminate parental rights solely based on a parent's incarceration or the child's status as an Indian child.
+It also clarifies that if the court decides to terminate parental rights and the requirements for adoption are met, it can grant adoption without requiring a separate petition, provided that good cause exists for such a waiver.
+The adoption decree will take effect sixty days after the termination of parental rights, allowing time for necessary preparations for the child.

 Statutes affected: introduced version: 32A-4-28